DPotoyan/Chem324/_build/python-intro.md

 Python is a fantastic general-purpose programming language on its own, but with the help of a few popular libraries (numpy, scipy, matplotlib) it becomes a powerful environment for scientific computing.

-You may already know some python and that's great!; for the rest of you, this section will serve as a quick crash course both on the Python programming language and on the use of Python for scientific computing.
+You may already know some Python and that's great!
+For the rest of you, this section will serve as a quick crash course both on the Python programming language and on the use of Python for scientific computing.

-In this tutorial, we will cover:
+## Material covered in this tutorial:

-Basics of Python3 language:
+Basics of python language:

 - **Data types: numbers, booleans, strings, lists**
 - **Functions**
 - **Control flow**

-Doing computaitons and visualiziations in Jupyter notebook using:
+Interactive computing with Jupyter and scientific libraries.

 - **Numpy arrays**
 - **Scipy functions**